A unique coupling of the massive spin-2 field to supergravity: Introduction

 where $m$ is the spin-2 mass and $M_{\scalebox{0.6}{P}}$ is the Planck mass \cite{Arkani-Hamed:2002bjr}.
 The higher the power $n$, the sooner the theory will enter into the strong-coupling regime, violating the effective field theory approximation.
 The elastic scattering amplitude in the theory minimally coupled to gravity grows as $s^5$, which gives the power-counting cutoff scale $\Lambda_5=\(m^4M_{\scalebox{0.6}{P}}\)^{\frac15}$ \cite{Arkani-Hamed:2002bjr}.
 Such rapid growth is due to the longitudinal polarisations of the massive spin-2 field, which dominate the amplitude at high-energy, as expressed in general terms by the equivalence theorem for massive gauge fields of any spin.
 Although it is raised by introducing further interactions, the cutoff cannot exceed $\Lambda_3$.
 The impossibility of overcoming the $\Lambda_3$ scale has been proven for nonlinear deformations of the Fierz–Pauli theory \cite{Arkani-Hamed:2002bjr, Arkani-Hamed:2003roe, Schwartz:2003vj, Bonifacio:2018vzv}, as well as for the addition of couplings -- including higher-derivative ones -- with gravity \cite{Bonifacio:2018aon} and with lower-spin fields \cite{Bonifacio:2019mgk, Kundu:2023cof}.
 In particular, the theories that saturate the $\Lambda_3$ threshold are the de~Rham--Gabadadze--Tolley (dRGT) theory of massive gravity \cite{deRham:2010ik, deRham:2010kj} and the Hassan--Rosen bigravity theory \cite{Hassan:2011zd}, which are the known, ghost-free nonlinear theories of massive spin-2 fields, as proven in \cite{Bonifacio:2018vzv} and \cite{Bonifacio:2018aon} respectively.

 However, the true cutoff scale, defined as the mass of the lightest particle that has been integrated out in the effective theory, does not necessarily saturate the upper bound cutoff scale defined by the higher-energy growth of the amplitude.
 The string lamppost principle mentioned above would predict instead that there is no good effective theory for a single massive spin-2 particle, or in other words that the true cutoff scale is of the order of the mass of the spin-2 particle, \textit{i.e.} $\Lambda_\infty$.
-In this paper we wish to argue that there is indeed no consistent effective theory for a single massive spin-2 particle coupled to (massless) $\mathcal{N}=1$ supergravity in four dimensions.
+For the dRGT theory of massive gravity, unitarity, causality and crossing symmetry imply that the cutoff is parametrically of the same order as the mass of the spin-2 particle \cite{Bellazzini:2023nqj}.
+The analysis of tree-level amplitudes in \cite{Kundu:2023cof} suggest that this is the case independently of the self-interactions, provided that the spin-2 field interacts with massless gravity.
+In this paper we wish to further argue that there is indeed no consistent effective theory for a single massive spin-2 particle coupled to (massless) $\mathcal{N}=1$ supergravity in four dimensions.

 4mm